-Are all three sessions of Dangerous Camp the same?
+Are both sessions of Jr. Dangerous Camp the same?

 No. The skills, sports, and team challenges vary from session to session.
-Campers can attend all three sessions without expecting to do the same things!
+Campers can attend both sessions without expecting to do the same things!

-What’s the schedule of an average day of Dangerous Camp?
-Where does the camp take place?
+What’s the schedule of an average day of Jr. Dangerous Camp?

 Camp drop-off begins at 8:30 AM at Northridge and extends to 9:00 AM.
 Shortly thereafter, buses will take campers to Big Bend Lake Park in Des Plaines, where they will engage in sports, field exercises, and a teamwork challenges.
 The buses will return to school around 2:45 PM, and parents may pick their campers up from 3:00 to 3:30 PM.